How the digital switchover impacts our borough

 The PSTN is a privately-owned analogue telecommunications network and the decision to upgrade it has been taken by the telecommunications industry.
 Unlike the TV network switchover, which was run by the government, this is being run by the main network provider Openreach.

 Fixed-line providers and operators, such as Openreach, BTEE, Vodafone and Virgin Media O2 (VMO2) will replace analogue telecoms services with digital voice services.
 This means voice calls will use data over internet technology.
-The upgrade will be delivered by the providers and operators in a phased approach over the next 18 months, with the UK network expected to be upgraded to digital voice services by the end of December 2025.
+The upgrade is being delivered by the providers and operators in a phased approach, and all customers within the UK network are expected to be upgraded to digital voice services by end of January 2027.
 The switchover will happen based on your telecom provider’s transition plan.

 How the switchover will affect you and what you may need to do